CandyCoded/CandyCoded/Documentation/1. Objects/ObservableList.md

 #### Contains

-Determines whether an element is in the ObservableList.
+Determines whether an item is in the ObservableList.

 ```csharp
 ObservableList<int> list = new ObservableList<int> { 1, 2, 3, 4, 5 };